bebetoalves/agenda-contatos-frontend-trabalho-web/README.md

 ## :rocket: Technologies

-In this Vue.js application I consume an API to list, add, edit or delete contacts from a contact book.
+In this Vue.js application I consume an API to list, add, edit or delete contacts from a address book.

 - [Vue.js](https://vuejs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)